celo-org/celo-monorepo/packages/docs/community/release-process/smart-contracts.md

 ### Deploy New Contracts

 Use the following script to build a candidate release and, using the corresponding backwards compatibility report, deploy **changed** contracts to the specified network.
 (Use `-d` to dry-run the deploy).
 STORAGE updates are adopted by deploying a new proxy/implementation pair.
-These new contracts may need to be initialized, for which values can be provided.
-Outputs a JSON contract upgrade governance proposal.
+This script outputs a JSON contract upgrade governance proposal.

 ```bash
 NETWORK=${"baklava"|"alfajores"|"mainnet"}